Heeuul/Todd/README.md

 ## How to Run

-Prerequisite: Visual Studio (minimum version 2015)
+Prerequisite: Working Microsoft Visual Studio (minimum version 2015) to run.

 1. Clone this repository or download as zip.
 2. Navigate to folder location.